-Here are 9 super fun non-skiing, family-friendly things to do at Big White, and what you need to know ahead of time
+Read on for 9 super fun non-skiing, family-friendly things to do at Big White, and what you need to know ahead of time

 Hey, getting there is half the battle!
 The first time we went to Big White, simply to scope it out as part of a recon mission, we didn’t know where to go, or what to expect when we got there.

-If you plan on coming to Big White for non-skiing or non-snowboarding fun, almost everything you need is right in around the Happy Valley Lodge - adjacent to the parking lot.
+If you plan on coming to Big White for non-skiing fun, almost everything you need is right in around the Happy Valley Lodge - adjacent to the parking lot.
 This really is the hub for non-skiing adventure, so consider it your home base for the day!

 All of Big White’s non-skiing winter activities - aside from skating - can be found at the Happy Valley Adventure Park (see pic below).
 From the gondola, head across the wide bridge and you’ll find yourself in the midst a family-friendly winter wonderland.